 Pull up a chair, pour a glass of milk for the kids and together enjoy a piece of cake!

-You can find the basic recipe for homemade bisquick that can be used to make pancakes and the ever popular coffee cake (just eliminate the herbs), and you can also make savory biscuits or dumplings – this is where you would add the herbs.
+Homemade ‘bisquick’ mix can be used to make pancakes and the ever popular coffee cake.
+Be sure to eliminate the herbs for a coffee cake.
+You can also make savory biscuits or dumplings – this is where you would add the herbs.